 - The first and most important step is to ensure that your files are comprised of a container and codec that users' browsers support.

 - Depending on the codec, you might need to fragment the file to comply with the ISO BMFF spec.

 - (Optional) If you decide to use Dynamic Adaptive Streaming over HTTP (DASH) for adaptive bitrate streaming, you need to transcode your assets into multiple resolutions.
 Most DASH clients expect a corresponding Media Presentation Description (MPD) manifest file, which is typically generated while generating the multiple resolution asset files.

 Below we'll cover all of these steps, but first let's look at a toolchain we can use to do this fairly easily.

 If you're looking to follow the steps listed here, but don't have any media to experiment with, you can grab the trailer to Big Buck Bunny.
 Big Buck Bunny copyrighted by the Blender Foundation and is licensed under the Creative Commons Attribution 3.0 license.
-Throughout this tutorial, you'll see the filename trailer_1080p.mov which is the download.
+Throughout this tutorial, you'll see the filename trailer_1080p.mov, which is the download.

 When working with MSE, the following tools are a must have: